bitrix24/b24restdocs/api-reference/crm/quote/crm-quote-add.md

 {% note info %}

-To find out the required format of the fields, execute the method [crm.quote.fields](./crm-quote-fields.md) and check the format of the returned values for these fields.
+To find out the required format of the fields, execute the method [crm.quote.fields](./crm-quote-fields.md) and check the format of the returned values for those fields.

 {% endnote %}